R-n-D-PEC-CSS/Algo/README.md

 <br>

-### 0️⃣ Code of conduct
+### 0️⃣ Code of conduct and Code Style

-Please read our [Code of conduct](./CODE_OF_CONDUCT.md) which stipulates explicitly that everyone must be gracious, respectful, and professional.
+Please read our [Code of conduct](https://github.com/R-n-D-PEC-CSS/Algo/blob/main/CODE_OF_CONDUCT.md) and [Code Style](https://github.com/R-n-D-PEC-CSS/Algo/blob/main/CODE_STYLE.md) which stipulate explicitly that everyone must be gracious, respectful and professional and must submit the code in a predefined format.
 This also documents our conflict resolution policy.

 ### 1️⃣ Fork it :fork_and_knife: